RDGrover/ear-resistable_ms4/README.md

 * home: acts as a landing page and anchor point for easy site navigation.
 * products: for users to see the products and see a more detailed view of those products, for developers to add, edit or delete products.
 * profiles: stores user information and allows them to access order history.

+## Testing

+Testing is documented in a seperate file - [testing.md](/testing.md)

+## Testing Device Screens

+I have tested the website on all the device screens available within the google chrome inspector.
+The website looks and functions well across all devices.

+## Known Bugs
+* Toasts displaying bag contents is cut off on screens with a width of 320px.
+* If you enter a comment and leave the fields filled and reload the page the comment will be submitted again.